Ringworm (dermatophytosis) is a fungal skin infection that affects humans and animals, including parrots.

 - Comes into contact with the fungal spores, including Trichophyton, Microsporum, and Epidermophyton fungi.

-- Touches animals or people already infected.
-The spores will transfer and settle into the parrot’s skin.
+- Touches animals or people already infected, transferring the spores to the parrot’s skin.

 There are 40 types of fungi that cause ringworm.
-These fungi produce spores that infect and attack the host.
-The spores are airborne pathogens that are carried by the wind.
+These fungi produce spores, which are airborne pathogens carried by the wind.

 Once they’ve traveled away from the fungus that released them, they land on the ground.
-Some parrots that roam outside of their cages get ringworm.
+Some parrots that roam outside their cages get ringworm.

-The parrot’s immune cells will fight to keep the infection at bay, but this only happens when the parrot’s healthy.
+The parrot’s immune cells will fight to keep the infection at bay, but not always successfully.